+Chemistry II is an extended laboratory setting?
 Chemistry II is an extended laboratory, field, and literature investigations-based course.
 Students enrolled in Chemistry II examine the chemical reactions of matter in living and non-living materials.
 Based on the unifying themes of chemistry and the application of physical and mathematical models of the interactions of matter, students use the methods of scientific inquiry to answer chemical questions and solve problems concerning personal needs and community issues related to chemistry.

-- Grade Level: 10, 11, 12 - Prerequisite: Min of B in Chemistry I & Algebra II - Credits: 1 per semester; 2 semesters - Fulfills science requirement for all diplomas - Qualifies as a Quantitative Reasoning course
+- Grade Level: 10, 11, 12 - Prerequisite: Min of B in Chemistry I & Algebra II - Credits: 1 per semester; 2 semesters - Fulfills science requirement for all diplomas - Qualifies as a Quantitative Reasoning course PHYSICS I